kaazing/docker.tutorials/kwic/2-tls/README.md

     If you don't have netcat installed, then do `docker run -it --rm konjak/netcat 192.168.99.100 5551`.

     If you successfully see the message echoed back, then you know there was roundtrip communication from the netcat client, through the cloud KWIC instance, through the on-prem KWIC instance, to the endpoint **server A**, and back.
+You can also look at the log output in the Docker Compose terminal window to see the connections being created and stopped.

     ```bash
+    # Test client A to server A
     $ nc 192.168.99.100 5551
     hello
     hello